-Sr. No Contents Contact Hours UNIT-I Corporate Personality: Definition of Company, Extent and application of Companies Act, 2013, Nature of Corporate form and advantages, Disadvantages of incorporation, Kind of Company.
-Registration and Incorporation: Formation of Company, Promoters, Certificate of incorporation, Pre-incorporation contracts, Commencement of business.
+Sr. No Contents Contact Hours UNIT-I Corporate Personality: Definition of Company, Nature of Corporate form and advantages Disadvantages of incorporation, Kind of Company.
+Registration and Incorporation: Formation of Company, Promoters, Certificate o incorporation, Pre-incorporation contracts, Commencement of business.
 Memorandum of Association: Contents, or Clauses of Memorandum of Association, Rule of ultra vires.
-Articles of Association: Contents, Alteration, Binding force of Memorandum and articles, Doctrine of constructive notice and indoor management.

-UNIT-II Prospectus: Definition, Contents, Liability for misrepresentation or untrue statement in prospectus.
-Shares: Allotment, Restriction on allotment, Share certificate, Transfer of shares, Forged transfer, Issue of shares- on premium and discount, Call on shares, forfeiture of shares, surrender of shares, Lien on shares, Dividend on shares.
-Debentures: Meaning, Usual features, Kinds of debentures, fixed and Floating charge, Crystallisation of floating charge, Remedies of debenture holders, Share holder compared with debenture holder.
-12 UNIT-III Member: Modes of membership, who may be member, Ceaser of membership, Register of members, Inspection and closing of register, Rectification of register, Annual returns.
+Articles of Association: Contents, Alteration, Binding force of Memorandum and articles Doctrine of constructive notice and indoor management. f f UNIT-II Prospectus: Definition, Contents, Liability for misrepresentation or untrue statement in prospectus.
+Shares: Allotment, Restriction on allotment, Share certificate, Transfer of shares, Forged transfer, Issue of shares- on premium and discount, Call on shares, forfeiture of shares surrender of shares, Lien on shares, Dividend on shares.
+Debentures: Meaning, Usual features, Kinds of debentures, fixed and Floating charge Crystallisation of floating charge, Remedies of debenture holders, Share holder compared with debenture holder.
+1 UNIT-III Member: Modes of membership, who may be member, Ceaser of membership, Register of members, Inspection and closing of register, Rectification of register, Annual returns.
 Directors: Appointment, Qualification, Vacantion of office, Removal, Powers, Position and Duties, Corporate Social Responsibility.
 Meetings: Kinds, Notice, Quorum, Voting, Kinds of resolutions.
-Investigation: Investigation of Companies Affairs (Section 201-229) 12 UNIT-IV Prevention of oppressing and mismanagement: Majority powers and Minority rights- Rulein Foss v.
+Investigation: Investigation of Companies Affairs (Section 201-229)

+UNIT-IV Prevention of oppressing and mismanagement: Majority powers and Minority rights- Rule in Foss v.
 Harbottle, Prevention of oppression and mismanagement (Sections: 241-246).
-Merger & Amalgamation Winding up of Company: Modes- Winding up by Tribunal- Grounds, Who can apply, Powers of Tribunal, Commencement of winding up, Consequences of winding up order, dissolution of company; Voluntary Winding up- By ordinary & special resolution, Declaration of solvency, Meeting of creditors, Appointment, powers & duties of companyliquidator in voluntary winding up, Final meeting and dissolution.
-12
+Winding up of Company: Modes- Winding up by Tribunal- Grounds, Who can apply, Powers of Tribunal, Commencement of winding up, Consequences of winding up order, dissolution of company; Voluntary Winding up- By ordinary & special resolution --------- --- --

-CO1 BLB3602.1 Practice case analyses and evaluation of corporate conduct.
-CO2 BLB3602.2 Explain the economic, legal, and ethical implications of fraudulent behavior in financial markets CO3 BLB3602.3 Aims to study the various laws & legal provisions pertaining to companies in the country

-CO4 BLB3602.4 Learning to procedure related to registration, incorporation and formation of companies
+CO1 BLLAW- 3602.1 Practice case analyses and evaluation of corporate conduct.
+CO2 BLLAW- 3602.2 Explain the economic, legal, and ethical implications of fraudulent behavior in financial markets CO3 BLLAW- 3602.3 Aims to study the various laws & legal provisions pertaining to companies in the country CO4 BLLAW- 3602.4 Learning to procedure related to registration, incorporation and formation of companies

 • S.R.
-Myneni: Company Law, 2018

-• Avtar Singh: Company Law, 2018
+Myneni: Company Law, 2018Avtar Singh: Company Law, 2018